Trinergy/lhl_work/README.md

-Here are all the lighthouse labs exercises I have worked on uring my cohort of January 2016.
+Here are all the lighthouse labs exercises I have worked on during my cohort of January 2016.

+(Only First 3 weeks are included, other bigger exercises have their separate repositories)

 Challenges: Sorting algorithms!